BentouDev/Bentoudev.dataclass/README.md

 - int, str, float, list
 - Enum (from ``enum``)
 - Optional, List (from ``typing``)
+- Dict, Union (from ``typing``)
 - forward references to not yet known types (see example), including self-referencing

-Support work in progress:
-- dict
-- Dict, Union (from ``typing``)

 ## Install
 ```sh